Addiction can be extremely difficult to overcome. Detox is when people go through and overcome withdrawal symptoms as the drugs leave their body.

 The most effective deterrent medication for alcohol is called disulfiram, brand name Antabuse.
 It works by causing uncomfortable side effects if alcohol is consumed.
 It is not considered anti-craving, since it does not prevent cravings, it merely prevents the user from getting drunk and causes extreme discomfort if they drink.

 When someone on antabuse drinks even a small amount of alcohol they will be met with a laundry list of side effects.
-The most common side effects are vomiting, nausea, sweating, and an overall discomfort.
+The most common side effects are vomiting, nausea, sweating, and overall discomfort.

 When used in conjunction with comprehensive alcoholism treatment, Antabuse can be very effective and act as another tool to fight against relapse.